Awards & scholarships

 - financial need

-- Aboriginal ancestry
+- Indigenous ancestry

 Awards and scholarship recipients must be in good standing.
 Good standing is defined as follows: student has met the standard and is deemed to have made satisfactory progress in every element of the program; course, component and theme, including professionalism.